High protein Salmon & Prawn spicy rice recipe

 a picture showing the nutritional value of the salmon and prawn rice dish

-Check back soon to see some other recipes that I have concocted!
+Enjoy and check back soon to see some other recipes that I have concocted!